-Although social media has barely been around 20 years, its influence on the recruitment industry has been huge.
+While mainstream social media has only been around since the mid-2000s, its influence on the recruitment industry has been huge.

 It’s changed the way we source candidates, the way we attract clients and the way we brand our agencies.

 In this article, we’ll be looking at the extent to which social media has impacted the recruitment agency market.

 Before we delve into the present day, let’s take a quick look at how we got here.

 Want to get straight to the nitty gritty?
 Scroll down to read about how social media has affected the recruitment industry.

 Although unrecognisable from today’s modern platforms, the concept of online sociability first emerged in the 1970s and 1980s.

 These maiden steps into connectivity, such as Bulletin Board Systems (BBS), were popular with early computer adopters and allowed many of the same basic functions as today’s social networks (message posting, file sharing etc.).

 While traffic to these rudimentary hubs remained fairly high until the mid-1990s, limited access to computers (and an even less widespread knowledge of coding) meant that these early systems were largely out of reach of the everyman – but not for long.